Abhilash-101/SOLANA1/README.md

 # Solana Project - 1  Wallet Connection
 This is solana project - 1.
-The script contains an application for demonstrating the connection and  transferring of SOL to a wallet through solana block chain using phantom wallet.
+This includes an application that showcases how to connect and transfer SOL to a wallet via the Solana blockchain using the Phantom wallet.

 ## Getting Started